50 Pretend Play Ideas

 - Laundry Shop – print these forms to organize your pretend play dry cleaning and laundry shop.
 Double win for Mom if they do laundry while they play!

-What would you add to this list of 50 ideas for pretend play activities?
+What would you add to this list of 50 pretend play ideas and activities?

 If you want to encourage your children to play pretend, here are several resources to help jump-start play time.
 Just print and your child will be filled with ideas to enhance their pretend play!